TungstenTransformation/KTScripts/Text Layout Classification and Registration.md

 Option Explicit
 'This script uses all unique words on a page to register OCR and OMR zones to subpixel accuracy.
 '!!!
 IMPORTANT !!!!
 ' Add on Menu/Edit/References...
-"Microsoft Scripting Runtime" for Dictionary 'Create Locators
+'           "Microsoft Scripting Runtime" for Dictionary to find and match unique words '           "Kofax Cascade Advanced Zone Locator" for retrieving the Zone Definitions 'Create One Locator
-'  SL_UniqueWords (used for debugging so you can see the unique words) '  SL_CalculatePageShift (with subfields M, B, Smoothness, N, Resolution, Direction '  SL_MoveZones (this moves all the OCR and OMR zones for the AZL) '  AZL (on the Registration Tab set to "None")
+'  SL_CalculatePageShift (used for debugging, with subfields Scale, Shift, Confidence, Words, DPI.)
+'  AZL (on the Registration Tab set to "None")

+' Class script: document

+Private Sub Document_BeforeLocate(ByVal pXDoc As CASCADELib.CscXDocument, ByVal LocatorName As String) If LocatorName = "AZL" Then
+      'Move the Zones in the Advanced Zone Locator based on the Shifts and Scale Dim Shifts As CscXDocFieldAlternatives
+      Dim Zones As CscXDocSubFields, AZL As CscAdvZoneLocator Set Shifts=pXDoc.Locators.ItemByName("SL_CalculatePageShift").Alternatives
+      Set AZL = Project.ClassByName(pXDoc.ExtractionClass).Locators.ItemByName(LocatorName).LocatorMethod
+      Zones_Shift(AZL.Zones,Shifts,pXDoc.Representations(0))
+   End If
+End Sub

-Private Sub SL_UniqueWords_LocateAlternatives(ByVal pXDoc As CASCADELib.CscXDocument, ByVal pLocator As CASCADELib.CscXDocField)
+Private Sub SL_CalculatePageShift_LocateAlternatives(ByVal pXDoc As CASCADELib.CscXDocument, ByVal pLocator As CASCADELib.CscXDocField)
    'Your document MUST be classified before calling this locator, in order to be able to find the sample image in the AZL.
    'This function is purely here for debugging. it is so that you can see the unique words that are used for matching Dim I As Long, StartWordIndexRef As Long, StartWordIndex As Long, EndWordIndexRef As Long, EndWordIndex As Long